jazzapple23/umbraco_flowmaster/README.md

 Happy drawing!

-For the complete package .zip and pdf documetation, please go to https://our.umbraco.org/projects/backoffice-extensions/flowmaster
+For the complete package .zip and pdf documetation, please go to <a href="https://our.umbraco.org/projects/backoffice-extensions/flowmaster">the project page on our.umbraco.org</a>

 Image and .dll files are excluded in this repository.